 While we are doing everything we can to mitigate the spread of the virus in our building, there is still a risk of exposure directly or indirectly arising out of, contributed to, by, or resulting from an outbreak of any and all communicable diseases, including but not limited to SARS-CoV-2.
 Just as most businesses and organizations are asking their constituents to sign a release of liability, the diocese is asking the same.
 We understand some families may not be comfortable signing a waiver or sending their child to school at this time; we have presented an option to learn from home for those families.

 Depending on the activity, masks may be removed during recess.
+If students are less than 6 feet apart, they will be asked to wear their masks.
 In order to promote cleanliness and avoid misplacement, we recommend that students pull masks beneath their chin or use mask lanyards instead of completely removing their masks during breaks and meal times.

 CLC: 11:00 a.m.